CMB-S4/spt3g_software/maps/README.rst

 Map Frames and Pipelines
 ========================

 Maps and associated weights are generally stored in memory and on disk in `G3Frames` of type `G3FrameType.Map`, with keys ``'T', 'Q', 'U', 'Wpol'`` defined for polarized maps, and ``'T', 'Wunpol'`` defined for unpolarized maps.
-Map frames can be checked for validity using the ``ValidateFrames`` pipeline module, which raises errors or warnings for missing keys or attributes.
+Map frames can be checked for validity using the ``ValidateFrames`` pipeline module, which raises errors or warnings for missing keys or inconsistent attributes.

 Map frames can be manipulated in a pipeline using some memory-efficient pipeline modules.
 Weights can be applied or removed from their corresponding Stokes maps using the ``ApplyWeights`` or ``RemoveWeights`` pipeline modules.
 Maps can be converted to polarized or unpolarized versions using the ``MakeMapPolarized`` and ``MakeMapUnpolarized`` modules.
 They can also be compactified to their most sparse representation using the ``CompactMaps`` module.